Scobalula/HydraX/README.md

 # HydraX

-HydraX is an asset decompiler for Call of Duty: Black Ops 3.
-The aim of HydraX is to accurately decompile more specialized and specific files such as AI files, tables, etc. that Treyarch didn't/couldn't provide with the Call of Duty: Black Ops 3 Mod Tools.
+HydraX is an asset decompiler for Call of Duty: Black Ops 3 I have been working on since March of 2018, its aim is to accurately decompile more specialized and specific files such as AI files, tables, etc. that Treyarch didn't/couldn't provide with the Call of Duty: Black Ops 3 Mod Tools.
 If you're interested in extracting Models, Images, etc. check out [Greyhound](https://github.com/Scobalula/Greyhound), a fork of Wraith Archon.

 HydraX can decompile/export the following asset types: